-• Ask you to answer questions about your sexual behavior.

-- Staff will give you more pills.
+- Ask you to answer questions about your sexual behavior. - Staff will give you more pills.
 Staff will also count your leftover pills and talk with you about ways to help you take your pills.
 If it seems to you or to the study staff that you are having challenges, we will try to help by working through these with you. - The first shot will be given in your buttock.
-Staff will also give you a memory aid that you can record any side effects from the shots on.
-You will bring the memory aid back with you at the next visit to review with staff.